dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-The property-changed event handler for the `Duration` property sets the `Maximum` property of the `Slider` to the `TotalSeconds` property of the `TimeSpan` value.
-Similarly, the property-changed event handler for the `Position` property sets the `Value` property of the `Slider`.
-This is the mechanism by which the `Slider` tracks the position of `PositionSlider`.
+The property-changed event handler for the `Duration` property sets the `Maximum` property of the <xref:Microsoft.Maui.Controls.Slider> to the `TotalSeconds` property of the `TimeSpan` value.
+Similarly, the property-changed event handler for the `Position` property sets the `Value` property of the <xref:Microsoft.Maui.Controls.Slider>.
+This is the mechanism by which the <xref:Microsoft.Maui.Controls.Slider> tracks the position of `PositionSlider`.

-The `PositionSlider` is updated from the underlying `Slider` in only one scenario, which is when the user manipulates the `Slider` to indicate that the video should be advanced or reversed to a new position.
+The `PositionSlider` is updated from the underlying <xref:Microsoft.Maui.Controls.Slider> in only one scenario, which is when the user manipulates the <xref:Microsoft.Maui.Controls.Slider> to indicate that the video should be advanced or reversed to a new position.
 This is detected in the `PropertyChanged` handler in the `PositionSlider` constructor.
 This event handler checks for a change in the `Value` property, and if it's different from the `Position` property, then the `Position` property is set from the `Value` property.

 ## Register the handler